Implementation: getting started

 There is a lack of dietitians in the NHS nationally, and specifically a lack of dietitians who have a specialist interest in coeliac disease or gastroenterology.
 This leads to variation in the provision of specialist dietetic advice.

 Work together to develop a local service model for follow‑up care for people with coeliac disease.
 This model could include having access to specialist dietitians, group clinics or pharmacy‑based support.
 It could also cover developing the skills and knowledge of existing dietitians or other healthcare professionals in coeliac disease using training.
 For example, dietitians could attend the British Dietetic Association's course Coeliac disease: an overview of management, and community pharmacists could work through the learning in the coeliac disease section of the Centre for Pharmacy Postgraduate Education's The Learning Pharmacy.
 Both these resources have been developed in conjunction with Coeliac UK.
-The NICE costing statement for this guideline can help to inform this.

 Visit the NICE local practice collection to see examples on, or to share, innovative models of care.